 - 5.5.1 In accordance with the Local Plan allocation the proposals will also include a linking transport corridor (i.e. the NDR) connecting from the western access on Hailey Road to the eastern side of the proposals where it will also link with the New Yatt Road and Woodstock Road access. - 5.5.2 It is proposed that the NDR encompass a segregated cycleway and footpath on both sides of this link.
 This would encompass a 2m footway on both sides which would link in with the pedestrian connection on the various site accesses that would connect with the NDR.
-Furthermore, a 2m cycleway will also be provided on both [sides]2 which will provide sufficient width for eastbound cyclists (i.e. on the northern side) and westbound cyclists (i.e. on the southern side). - 5.5.3 A 6.8m carriageway road width is provided across the NDR link.
-This width strikes a balance between ensuring efficient movement of buses whilst ensuring that road space is not increased to levels that would encourage car use.
+Furthermore, a 2m cycleway will also be provided on both [sides]3 which will provide sufficient width for eastbound cyclists (i.e. on the northern side) and westbound cyclists (i.e. on the southern side). - 5.5.3 A 6.8m carriageway road width is provided across the NDR link.
+This width strikes a balance between ensuring efficient movement of buses whilst ensuring that road space is not increased to levels that would encourage car use. - 5.5.4 It is proposed that the internal road network will include 20mph speed designation in consideration of existing speeds set within Witney.
+This speed designation will provide a suitable low speed environment that will serve to further facilitate safe active travel movements and is therefore in accordance with the D&P approach. - 5.5.5 It is proposed that the street network of the site, including connecting roads linking with the NDR, also be designed in accordance with MfS [Manual for Streets]4 principles.
+In this regard streets will be designed in consideration of the aforementioned user hierarchy and will be designed in consideration of active travel users first and foremost with appropriate geometries that serve to slow vehicle speeds and provide space for these users.